k8ssandra/k8ssandra-operator/docs/content/en/tasks/backup-restore/_index.md

       #   size: 100Mi
 ```

-The definition above requires a secret named `medusa-bucket-key` to be created in the target namespace before the `K8ssandraCluster` object gets created.
+The definition above requires a secret named `medusa-bucket-key` to be present in the target namespace before the `K8ssandraCluster` object gets created.
 Use the following format for this secret:

 ```yaml
 apiVersion: v1